ayusharyaneth/Xd/README.md

 4. Copy `.env.example` to `.env` and fill in Bot tokens and Chat IDs.
 5. Modify `strategy.yaml` to adjust thresholds.
 6. `python main.py`

+## Deployment Guide Summary**

+1. **Prerequisites:** Ensure Python 3.11+ is installed on your environment.
+2. **Configuration:** The system utilizes a Pydantic hybrid config model.
+Core credentials (Bot Tokens, Chat IDs) must go into `.env`.
+Behavioral weights go into `strategy.yaml`.
+If you define a variable in `.env` that exists in strategy.yaml` (like `MAX_FDV`), the .env` value takes strict precedence.
+3. **Execution:** Running `main.py` will initialize the application, configure uvloop (if available in your OS) for maximum performance, spin up both Telegram application loops, and begin the core async polling loops simultaneously.
+4. **Maintenance:** Monitor `logs/ system.log (handled by Loguru with built-in rotation) for deep debugging.
+Use the `/ping command in your Signal Bot chat for real-time health telemetry.